Executive Chair: Nigel Tully MBE

 Development and Communications Manager: Debbie Forwood

-Debbie trained at the Guildhall School of Music and Drama as a saxophonist, and began her career as a performer and educator before working for Serious (producers of the London Jazz Festival), Help Musicians, and Travel for the Arts.
-She says “This is an incredibly exciting time to by joining NYJO.
-The energy and forward momentum of the organisation at the moment is infectious, so I’m looking forward to getting stuck in to our upcoming projects and getting to know all of the NYJO family and friends in the coming weeks and months”.
+Debbie trained at the Guildhall School of Music and Drama as a saxophonist, and began her career as a performer and educator before working in production for Serious (producers of the London Jazz Festival), grant-giving at Help Musicians UK, and musical tour-management at Travel for the Arts.

 Development and Communications Coordinator: Danielle Robson